 "We're talking about the right-to-know law.
-Even if you have only one chemical at your worksite, everyone has the right to know about potential hazards that chemical poses," Mandell says.
+Even if you have only one chemical at your worksite, everyone has the right to know about the potential hazards that chemical poses," Mandell says.

-In healthcare workplaces — such as medical offices, dental offices, and ambulances — blood-borne pathogens pose a major concern.
+In health care workplaces — such as medical offices, dental offices, and ambulances — blood-borne pathogens pose a major concern.
 Microorganisms, such as hepatitis C and the human immunodeficiency virus that causes AIDS, can be transmitted in human blood and body fluids.

 Launching a workplace safety program

 If you don't have a workplace safety program, the time to launch one is immediately.
 Mandell advises establishing a four-part cycle: assess, plan, do, and verify.

 There are several resources you can turn to help get your efforts underway.
 OSHA offers sample safety and health programs for specific jurisdictions.
 The Centers for Disease Control and Prevention (CDC) is another source of information with its four-step workplace health model based on your company's size, sector, capacity, and geography.